elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GetActivities.rst

 Activities
     An **array** of objects representing the returned activities, defined below.

-ItemsExceedTop
+MoreResultsExist
     A **Boolean** indicating whether there are more activities matching the filter than were returned.
+The client can send another GetActivities request and include the SkipToken value to see the next batch.

 SkipToken
     A **string** value which clients can send on subsequent GetActivities requests for paging.
 Opaque to clients.
 Optional.